cea-hpc/modules/doc/source/modulefile.rst

   *modulefile* with name and version, another symbolic *modulefile* name or a *modulefile* alias.

+ **module-info type**

+  Returns either ``C`` or ``Tcl`` to indicate which :command:`module` command is being  executed, either the C version or the Tcl-only version, to allow the *modulefile* writer to handle any differences between the two.

- **module-info loaded** modulefile
+ **module-info version** modulefile

-  Returns the names of currently loaded modules matching passed *modulefile*.
-  The parameter *modulefile* might either be a fully qualified *modulefile* with name and version or just a directory which in case all loaded *modulefiles* from the directory will be returned.
-The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
+  Returns the physical module name and version of the passed symbolic version *modulefile*.
+The parameter *modulefile* might either be a full qualified *modulefile* with name and version, another symbolic *modulefile* name or a *modulefile* alias.

-  .. only:: html

-     .. versionadded:: 4.1

 .. mfcmd:: module-version modulefile version-name...